KNOW YOUR TRUSTEES

 Schutt spent 13 years as an executive with CIRI and a decade leading and overseeing its energy investment portfolio and the development of several projects including the Fire Island Wind Project.
 He was also responsible for the land management of CIRI’s approximately 1.5 million acres of land in the Cook Inlet which included substantial oil and gas leasing.
 Schutt then worked in several leadership roles with the Alaska Native Tribal Health Consortium.
 Schutt is currently Executive Vice President & General Counsel for Bristol Bay Native Corporation (BBNC) where he leads BBNC’s efforts in legal, compliance and records management.
 Schutt and his wife are the proud parents of five hockey players.

 Trustee Brune was appointed to the Board of Trustees in 2022 to hold one of the two seats reserved for the Governor's cabinet members.
-He has served as the Department of Environmental Conservation Commissioner since his appointment by Governor Dunleavy in December of 2018.
+In 2023, following his resignation as Commissioner, he was appointed to a four-year public seat.

 ADAM CRUM